Reinaldodsf/Groupomania/README.md

 ## Setup the MySQL Database ##

-Open your terminal
+- Open your terminal
-Connect to MySQL: `mysql -h localhost -u root -p` Insert your password
+- Connect to MySQL: `mysql -h localhost -u root -p`
+- Insert your password
-Import and run the database Script: `groupomania_db.sql;`
+- Import and run the database Script: `groupomania_db.sql;`

-In the backend folder, go to the `connectdb.js` file and enter your password in password: 'xx'
+- In the backend folder, go to the `connectdb.js` file and enter your password in password: 'xx'

-## Installation - Backen ##
+## Installation - Backend ##

 Within the **Backend folder** (`cd Backend`) run `npm install`.